prometheus/proposals/proposals/2024-09-25_metadata-labels.md

 Users don't see the `__type__` or `__unit__` labels in the Prometheus UI next to other labels by default.

-Users see no difference to exposition formats.
+Users see no change to exposition formats as a result of this proposal.

 ## How